 What is Raphael Village?

 Raphael Academy began in spring of 2012 as an after school program for middle school students with Autism Spectrum Disorder, Down syndrome, and other intellectual differences.
-Over time our program offerings have expanded to include a K-12 school and an adult day program.
+Over time our program offerings have expanded to include a Transition Program for students in grades 9-12, and an adult day program.
 The Guild was established in 2013 to provide post-secondary education and vocational training opportunities to young adults.
 In 2016, Raphael Village was created to reflect our vision of providing an all-encompassing community for differently-abled people throughout all stages of life.

 What makes Raphael Village unique compared to other programs for differently-abled people in New Orleans?

 Raphael Village offers New Orleans’ only Curative, Waldorf-inspired high school: Raphael Academy.
 We are also the only Affiliate Member of the Camphill Association of North America in the Southeast region of the United States.The Camphill Movement, founded by Karl König in 1940, is a worldwide fellowship of people and places whose work includes establishing and maintaining healing and socially supportive environments based on Anthroposophy.
 Raphael Village provides differently-abled people of all ages with the educational, vocational, and personal support they need to lead joyful, engaged lives in the New Orleans community and beyond.

 What is Camphill?